HolmQ84/DSDB-Exam-Project/Readme.md

 ***
 ## Database queries

 ### MongoDB
+When getting lyrics from our MongoDB database, we sometimes want to get more than just a single lyric.
+When this is the case, we are creating a list of id's and a function to return this.
+The following is an example on how this works:

+    var ids = [16,17];
+    var lyric_ids = ids.map(function(id) { return id; });
+    db.lyrics.find({songId: {$in: obj_ids}});

+MongoDB's native tongue is JavaScript, which allows us to make variables like we have done in the previous example.
+Here the database returns the lyric which corresponds to the id's inserted in our list.

+    db.log.find({$where: "this.date > 2022-05-20 && this.date < 2022-05-26 ",
+    call: /READ/ })

+The above query is used in our logging service, to find a specific call to our database.
+In this example, we are searching for all the "reads" from the database between 20th of May 2022 and the 26th of May 2022.

 ### Neo4j
 When we look at our neo4j graph, we are interested in seeing who is working with whom, and what people are collaborating a lot.